Apr 26 2010

 - And (Mary DeV reminded me) Louie’s beak is a brighter yellow than Dori’s.

-And if you’re lucky enough to see both birds together you can identify them immediately by size, as shown in the photo below.
+If you’re lucky enough to see both birds together you can identify them immediately by size, as shown in the photo below.
 Dori is huge.
 No wonder Louie bows low!

 Watch them online here and see if you can tell the difference.